Learn how to smoke pulled pork on a Pit Boss pellet grill following our detailed instructions and recipe below!

 - Wrap your boston butt in plastic wrap and place it back in the refrigerator for at least 2 hours, preferably overnight.

-- Add your chosen pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting.
+- Add your chosen pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting with the lid open.

 - Once the Pit boss begins to produce thick white smoke, let it run for about 5-7 minutes until the smoke turns more of a clearish blue color.
 This means the fire rod has fully heated up to burn the pellets more cleanly.

-- Next, set the temperature to preheat the pellet grill to 350°F. We will drop this temperature before we start cooking.
+- Next, set the temperature to preheat the pellet grill to 250°F.

 - Fill an aluminum pan with water pan if you want to add extra moisture, and place it on the far left side of the Pit Boss pellet grill.
 Place a disposable bucket liner in the grease bucket as well if you want to limit cleanup later.